grafana/pyroscope/docs/sources/configure-server/configure-object-storage-backend.md

 Pyroscope can use different object storage services to persist blocks containing the profiles data.
 Blocks are flushed by ingesters [on disk]({{<relref "./configure-disk-storage.md">}}) first then are uploaded to the object store.

+At the moment, querying from object storage only works in microservices mode and for labels being actively ingested.
+In the future, we plan to support querying from object storage in standalone mode as well.

 The supported backends are:

 - [Amazon S3](https://aws.amazon.com/s3/) (and compatible implementations like [MinIO](https://min.io/))